 Campaign Status: Complete | First munition destroyed: Jan.
 17, 2020, Last munition destroyed: May 11, 2020

-As of May 11, 2020, all 8-inch projectiles have been safely destroyed in Kentucky.
+On May 11, 2020, the last 8-inch projectiles were safely destroyed in Kentucky.
 Each 8-inch projectile weighed 203 pounds and was filled with approximately 14.5 pounds of liquified GB nerve agent.
 The agent was drained from the munitions and neutralized.
 Metal parts were decontaminated and recycled in accordance with all environmental laws and regulations.

 155MM PROJECTILES, M110 (H)

 Campaign Status: Complete | First munition destroyed: June 7, 2019, Last munition destroyed: Sept.
 4, 2021